Your shopping cart

 As far as alternatives go a fibre optic pre-terminated cable has to be one of the easiest choices to make.

-The best way to make this decision is to way up what your strengths and weaknesses may be.
+The best way to make this decision is to weigh up what your strengths and weaknesses may be.

 If you are set up for field installations then this is the path you should travel.